As an unavoidable means of transportation on the archipelago, the train presents some characteristics that need to be understood.

 |Kyushu||Hakata||Kagoshima-Chuo||289 km||Shin-Tosu (> Nagasaki in 2022), Kurume, Kumamoto, Sendai|

-From Shin Aomori (North of Honshu) to Kagoshima (South of Kyushu) there are about 2,200 kilometers of Shinkansen lines, completed by 200 additional lines in March 2016 from Hakodate (South of Hokkaido)
+From Shin Aomori (north of Honshu) to Kagoshima (south of Kyushu) there are about 2,200 kilometers of Shinkansen lines, completed in March 2016 by 200 additional lines from Hakodate (south of Hokkaido)

-- Hikari / Sakura (equivalent to a Rapid)
+- Hikari/Sakura (equivalent to a Rapid)

-- Kodama / Tsubame (equivalent to a Local)
+- Kodama/Tsubame (equivalent to a Local)